 Just off Highway 66 and ten minutes from the Front Royal terminus of the drive, The Apple House has been a landmark stop since the 1960s.
 If ever you doubted that Virginia is serious apple country, a visit to this little place is sure to clear things up.
 It’s not fancy; in fact, for many regular travelers it isn’t a restaurant at all, but rather a place to stock up on crunch-skinned apple butter donuts plastered with sugar.
 These are four-star donuts, radiating fruit flavor and delivering the incomparable luxury of fried dough.
 They are modest-sized and easy to eat by twos and threes – a great, albeit rather messy, car snack as well as coffee’s best friend.

 You can eat on premises, and the vittles are good.
 Breakfast, served all day, includes a typical roster of eggs and flapjacks; and the pork barbecue at lunch is hickory smoked and satisfying.
 There are soups and salads and specialty sandwiches that range from BLTs to one-pound hamburgers.
 If you do have a meal here, save room for dessert.
-The next best things on the menu, after the apple-butter donut, are the apple fritter – sugar-glazed and chockful of fruit – and the baked apple dumpling with a caramel glaze.
+The next best things on the menu, after the apple-butter donut, are apple fritters – sugar-glazed and chockful of fruit – and a baked apple dumpling with caramel glaze.